aplsimple/expagog/README.md

 To change the settings of the current database, choose *Preferences* in the menu.

-The main settings are a list of tags and a list of topics.
+As for data contents, the main settings are a list of tags and a list of topics.

 The tags can be set in the first tab of the settings.
 You can define three colors for highlighting cells with color and tagging cells with Red, Yellow, and Green tags.